 Planning a budget and understanding what a study abroad experience may cost you is an important part of the planning process.
-The information below is designed to give you a basic overview for financial planning.
+The information below is designed to give you a basic overview for your financial planning purposes.
 More detailed information can be discussed in your advising appointment.

 All students applying to an HPU semester or Global Experience study abroad program must first pay a non-refundable Study Abroad Application Fee in the amount of $500.
 This is due by the posted application deadline.
 Students on unaffiliated (non-HPU) programs (including summer programs) will pay an application fee (if requested) to their host university and/or their program provider.

 This is a broad umbrella of fees.
 The bulk of expenses for your study program will be grouped into this category and for many programs, an itemized breakdown will not be provided.